ItsElijahWood/ItsElijahWood/README.md

 ![TheElijahWoodGif](quote.png)

 # Welcome to My Developer World! 👋
 Hi there!
 I'm Elijah Wood, a dedicated backend Developer.
-I use TypeScript, JavaScript, Lua, and Rust.
+I use JavaScript and C#